igncp/leaves/Readme.md

 To be able to run the scripts, you must set them as executables.
 Just call `make set-executables` in the `/leaves` directory and it will automatically set them for you.

+## Sources.
+You can check the Sources.md file to see where the data is taken from.

 ## Structure
 The main directories used in the project:
 - `./bin` : Holds the scripts.
 Note that some of them (e.g. in the APIs subdirectory) may need to set up credentials in the `config` dir.